 Greener Christmas Cheer

 Christmas time is one of the easiest holidays to green up.
-With a simple focus on giving thanks rather than gifts, we can honor our family and friends and help the environment in which we live.
-Reading and sharing the 11 suggestions below can help make your festive celebration more environmentally and family friendly in 2018.
+With a simple focus on giving thanks rather than gifts, we can honour our family and friends and help the environment in which we live.
+Reading and sharing the 11 suggestions below can help make your festive celebration more environmentally friendly in 2019.

 11 Ways to Make Christmas Greener

 - Decorate from nature by adorning your home and dinner table with natural and homemade festive decorations.
-Maybe fill clear vases with pinecones, or acorns and place holly, ivy and other colorful leaves on dinning tables.
+Maybe fill clear vases with pinecones, or acorns and place holly, ivy and other colourful leaves on dining tables.

 - Use your normal dishes with cloth napkins.
 Disposable plastic or foil serving plates and dishes and plastic utensils create tons and tons of waste.
 If reusable does not work for you choose disposable plates, cups, napkins and utensils made from 100% recycled paper or cardboard, they are compostable.